sagemath/sagewiki_to_gh-2022-10-10/days4/projects.md

           * /cells
           * /images?
       * /userinfo (contains SQLite database to control access / session / user stuff & stuff)
+    * Note -- when one saves a worksheet (or set of worksheets), all objects that they link to must be included in the saved worksheet!
   1. Javascript feature: click & drag on a plot to zoom.
 Tom really wants this.
   1. Create a quiz-mode for worksheets, which satisfies the requirements of a quiz system.